Neptune’s winds travel at more than 1,500 mph, and are the fastest planetary winds in the solar system.

-The planet Neptune was discovered on Sept.
+Neptune is the eighth planet from the sun.
+It was the first planet to get its existence predicted by mathematical calculations before it was actually seen through a telescope on Sept.
 23, 1846.
-Neptune was the first planet to get its existence predicted by mathematical calculations before it was actually seen by a telescope.
 Irregularities in the orbit of Uranus led French astronomer Alexis Bouvard to suggest that the gravitational pull from another celestial body might be responsible.
 German astronomer Johann Galle then relied on subsequent calculations to help spot Neptune via telescope.
+Previously, astronomer Galileo Galilei sketched the planet, but he mistook it for a star due to its slow motion.
 In accordance with all the other planets seen in the sky, this new world was given a name from Greek and Roman mythology — Neptune, the Roman god of the sea.

 Neptune's magnetic poles are tipped over by roughly 47 degrees compared with the poles along which it spins.
-As such, the planets magnetic field, which is about 27 times more powerful than Earth's, undergoes wild swings during each rotation.
+As such, the planet's magnetic field, which is about 27 times more powerful than Earth's, undergoes wild swings during each rotation.

-Neptune is the eighth and most distant planet from the sun.
-Its elliptical, oval-shaped orbit makes it keep an average distance from the sun of almost 2.8 billion miles (4.5 billion kilometers), or roughly 30 times as far away as Earth, making it invisible to the naked eye.
-Neptune goes around the sun once roughly every 165 Earth years, and will complete its first orbit, since being discovered, in 2011.
+Neptune's elliptical, oval-shaped orbit keeps the planet an average distance from the sun of almost 2.8 billion miles (4.5 billion kilometers), or roughly 30 times as far away as Earth, making it invisible to the naked eye.
+Neptune goes around the sun once roughly every 165 Earth years, and completed its first orbit, since being discovered, in 2011.

 Every 248 years, Pluto moves inside Neptune's orbit for 20 years or so, during which time it is closer to the sun than Neptune.
 Nevertheless, Neptune remains the farthest planet from the sun, since Pluto was reclassified as a dwarf planet in 2006.